Skip to content

 globalContext object No Custom global parameters, special key: track_id (used for tracking features)

-enableTrackNativeAppANR boolean No Whether to collect Native ANRs
+enableTrackNativeAppANR boolean No Whether to enable Native ANR monitoring, default is false

-enableTrackNativeFreeze boolean No Whether to collect Native Freezes
+enableTrackNativeFreeze boolean No Whether to collect Native Freeze

-nativeFreezeDurationMs number No Set the threshold for collecting Native Freeze stalls, range [100,), unit milliseconds. iOS default 250ms, Android default 1000ms
+nativeFreezeDurationMs number No Set the threshold for collecting Native Freeze stalls, range [100,), unit milliseconds.
+Default on iOS is 250ms, on Android is 1000ms

 rumDiscardStrategy string No Discard strategy: discard discards new data (default), discardOldest discards old data